Writing Documentation#

 Building Documentation Locally#

-From the root folder of the repository, execute make docs to build the documentation.
-This is a shortcut for jupyter-book build docs; use jupyter-book build --help to see build options.
+From the root folder of the repository, execute tox -e docs to build the documentation.
+This is a shortcut for invoking jupyter-book with the right prerequisites.
+If any changes are made to the Literature page through modifications to docs/bib2md.py, run tox -e literature first.

 The documentation is processed and copied to in docs/_build.
 Open the file docs/_build/html/index.html in a browser to see a preview (try Google Chrome if the file doesn’t render nicely).